-The wide column is where your child can write down the main points of the teacher’s lesson or what she’s reading.
+The wide column is where your child can write down the main points of the teacher’s lesson or the text.
 After taking those notes, your child can use the narrow column to note questions and key vocabulary.
-And in the box, she can write a summary of the lesson.
+And in the box, your child can write a summary of the lesson.

 Your child should begin by writing the name of the class and the date on the top of the page.
-Then, she can trace the vertical red line on the left-hand side of her notebook page to make two columns, one that’s two inches wide and one that’s six inches wide.
+Then, your child can trace the vertical red line on the left-hand side of the notebook page to make two columns — one that’s two inches wide and one that’s six inches wide.

 The wide column is for taking notes during class.
 Afterward, your child should write the most important points in the narrow column.
-Then she can flip the page over and use the back to take notes as she reads the textbook chapter on the same topic.
+Then your child can flip the page over and use the back to take notes while reading the textbook chapter on the same topic.

-The outline method of taking notes asks your child to divide what she’s hearing or reading into main ideas, subtopics and details.
-This helps her figure out the relative importance of each fact or idea she’s learning.
+The outline method of taking notes asks your child to divide what the lesson or reading into main ideas, subtopics, and details.
+This helps students figure out the relative importance of each fact or idea.

 Your child should begin on the left side of the page and write down the first main idea.
-Underneath the main topic, she can list subtopics, leaving room to add details about each one.
+Underneath the main topic, your child can list subtopics, leaving room to add details about each one.

-This method is similar to the Outline method, but not as structured.
+This method is similar to the outline method, but not as structured.
 Your child can choose a symbol to use before a main idea (such as #).
-She’ll also need a symbol for subtopics (such as +) and one for supporting details (such as *).
+Students also need a symbol for subtopics (such as +) and one for supporting details (such as *).

-Then as she takes notes about what she reads or hears, she can use those symbols to help her keep straight which pieces of information fit together and how.
+As your child takes notes, using those symbols will help make it clear which pieces of information fit together and how.
 See above for an example of how the symbols work.

 The mapping method of taking notes is a great system for kids who tend to be visual learners.
-Your child writes down a word, phrase or main idea anywhere on the page.
-As the teacher lectures, she continues to write down key ideas.
+Your child writes down a word, phrase, or main idea anywhere on the page.
+As the teacher lectures, your child continues to write down key ideas.

 Then your child draws lines to connect things that go together.
 The page will look like a map because many of the ideas will be connected to each other.
-And when she reviews her notes, she’ll be able to see how a main idea leads to a subtopic and then to the details that support the subtopic.
+When reviewing the notes afterward, your child will be able to see how a main idea leads to a subtopic and then to the details that support the subtopic.